The Top Home Luxury Scents of 2022, Ranked by Popularity

 Whether you’re at home relaxing, entertaining guests, celebrating with friends, or focusing on work, filling your room with a luxurious home scent is a wonderful way to enhance the mood and atmosphere.

-We looked at 64 of our favorite fragrance notes and ranked them based on sales and reviews of our luxury candles as well as how often people search for each specific fragrance online.
+We analyzed over 100 of our most popular fragrance notes and ranked them based on sales and reviews of our favorite luxury candles as well as how much people talked about each specific scent online.

 Native to mountainous regions in the Mediterranean, the lavender flower has been helping people relax and de-stress since ancient times.
 Lavender oil was first used as a perfume by the Egyptians approximately 2,500 years ago, and it also became popular among the Greeks and Romans for both its fragrance and its healing properties.